 It's a breathtaking, peaceful walk, just you and the trees, squirrels, and nature.
 During the spring and summer, our kids like to keep a look out (especially on the walkway railings) for a variety of strange spiders and funky insects (hairy brown catterpillars, lime-green inchworms, horny grasshoppers, and weird walking stick insects).

-Other attractions in or near Charlottesville include Ash Lawn-Highland, Montpelier, and Michie Tavern, a restored, 18th century tavern and inn offering unique tours, eclectic gifts, and authentic colonial fare served by costumed tavern “wenches.”
+Other attractions in or nearby include Ash Lawn-Highland, Montpelier, and Michie Tavern, a restored, 18th century tavern and inn offering unique tours, eclectic gifts, and authentic colonial fare served by costumed tavern “wenches.”

-For our review of Michie Tavern (including the answer to the question, "What's a toe-stir?"), click here.
-Right next to Michie Tavern is Carter's Mountain Orchard, the best view in Charlottesville.
+For my review of Michie Tavern (including the answer to the question, "What's a toe-stir?"), click here.
+Right next to Michie Tavern is Carter's Mountain Orchard, the best view in lovely Charlottesville.